Aditya-Raj-Sudo/website/README.md

 -   Use any language.
 -   Don't spam it will be rejected immediately
 -   Python, C, C++, Java, Docker, JavaScript, Node, Data Structure and Algorithms, HTML, CSS, Android Projects.
--   Anything valuable for Community
+-   Anything valuable for Community.

 ## Steps For Contribution